 Alcohol-based sauces – for example, vodka tomato sauce.
-This is a seperate subject on its own, so click here to find out if you should eat alcohol cooked in food when pregnant.
+This is a separate subject on its own, so click here to find out if you should eat alcohol cooked in food when pregnant.

-Overall, tomatoes are a nutritious and healthy addition to your pregnancy diet, so long as they’re washed and prepped properly.
+Overall, tomatoes are a nutritious and healthy addition to your pregnancy diet plan, so long as they’re washed and prepped properly.